joseeden/All-Things-DevOps/pages/004-AWS/117_aws_integration_and_messaging.md

 # AWS Integration and Messaging

 > <small>This is not an exhaustive documentation of all the existing AWS Services.
-This is just my summarized study notes for the AWS Certifications.</small>
+These are summarized notes for the AWS Certifications.</small>
 > <small>To see the complete documentation, please go to: [AWS documentation](https://docs.aws.amazon.com/)</small>

 - [Integration and Messaging](#integration-and-messaging)